-Georgia is approved to allow households with an elderly or disabled member with recurring medical expenses in excess of \$35 per month to claim a standard medical deduction (SMD).
+Georgia is approved to allow households with an elderly or disabled member with recurring medical expenses more than \$35 per month to claim a standard medical deduction (SMD).
 Effective October 1, 2023, the approved SMD is \$161 per month.
 Only one standard medical deduction can be given per AU.